codio/knowledge/source/instructors/admin/integration/d2l.rst

 ---------

 - Create a Course.
-- Add a Module and an assignment to the course.
+- Add a Module and an assignment to the course and publish the assignment.
 - Select the Admin tab and click on the blue Edit Details button at the bottom.
 - Select the ENABLE LTI option.